 Hip pain from running is very common.
-But its causes are varied.
-From simple things like poor posture to more complex maladies like piriformis syndrome, the source of hip pain can be hard to locate.
+From simple things like poor posture to more complex maladies like piriformis syndrome, the causes of hip pain are varied.

 How to Identify the Cause